Former England cricket captain Ray Illingworth dies aged 89 - WHIZ News

-LONDON (AP) — Ray Illingworth, a former England cricket captain, has died.
+LONDON (AP) — Ray Illingworth, a former England cricket captain who went on to coach the team, has died.
 He was 89.

-Illingworth, who led England to a test series victory in Australia in 1970-71, had been undergoing radiotherapy for esophageal cancer.
-Yorkshire, the English county Illingworth played for, announced his death.
+Illingworth, who led England to a 2-0 series victory in Australia in the 1970-71 Ashes, had been undergoing radiotherapy for esophageal cancer.
+Yorkshire, the English county Illingworth played for, announced his death on Saturday.

 “Our thoughts are with Ray’s family and the wider Yorkshire family who held Ray so dear to their hearts,” Yorkshire tweeted.